 The significance of the Rosens, and Nina Rosen's sister Charlotte Roche, is the scale of the influence that these accomplished and spirited people had on Bell.
 They may look like straight-laced Victorians in those first photographs, but they were adept at pushing boundaries, were cultured, and full of adventure.
 Gertrude Bell soon did two things.
 She gave up riding side-saddle to ride astride; and she branched out in her travels to visit places in Jordan, Syria and Lebanon without accompanying European chaperones - and furthermore she extended her travels without advance, explicit permission from her father.

-Gertrude Bell had first met the Rosens whilst visiting Tehran in 1892 with her Aunt Mary Lascelles, where Uncle Sir Frank Lascelles was a British envoy.
+According to Lady Bell, Nina Rosen had been known to the Bell family since childhood, being the daughter of Mr Roche of the Garden House, Cadogan Place, London.
+Gertrude Bell then met Nina and her German husband Friedrich whilst visiting Tehran in 1892 with her Aunt Mary Lascelles, where Uncle Sir Frank Lascelles was a British envoy.
 This was the period of the attempted engagement to Henry Cadogan, a man with modest prospects and, as it turned out, a great deal of gambling debt.
 The putative relationship was sunk not by any words from either Aunt or Uncle Lascelles, nor from any interventions by the Rosens, but by the refusal of her father and step-mother to give approval to such an idea.
 Whilst Gertrude Bell accepted her parents' word on the matter she was significantly affected by the experience, and from then on it seems she saw the Middle East as a backdrop to having (or being permitted to perform) heightened emotions and intensity of feeling - it's clear through her prose and poetic translations of this time and later.
 This was a controlled chanelling of her emotions, but she obviously felt them.

 In or around 1898 the Rosens were relocated to the German consulate in Jerusalem and invited Bell to spend the Christmas season of 1899.
 Bell accepted the Rosens' invitation, and began her life-changing trip in mid-December that year.
 She'd liked them in Tehran, Nina a gifted musician and Friedrich a talented Arabist.